zlusa/prompto/README.md

   - ```run_without_train_examples``` is a global hyperparameter which can be used when there are no training samples and in-context examples are not required in the final prompt
   - ```use_only_synthetic_examples``` is a global hyperparameter which can be used when there are no training samples but in-context examples are required in the final prompt
   - ```use_synthetic_examples``` is a global hyperparameter which can be used to set the type of in-context examples in the final prompt, i.e. it can be synthetic examples or examples from train data or mixture of both.
 In the next section we provide further details for this scenario
-  - Scenario based of usage is given below, refer this [notebook](demos/dataset_scenarios_demo.ipynb) for the cells to be replaced with the below:
+  - Scenario based usage is given below, refer this [notebook](demos/dataset_scenarios_demo.ipynb) for the cells to be replaced with the below:
-    - If there is no training data and in-context examples are not required in final prompt, then run
+    - If there is no training data and in-context examples are not required in the final prompt, then run
     ```
     best_prompt, expert_profile = gp.get_best_prompt(use_synthetic_examples=False,
                                                     run_without_train_examples=True,
                                                     use_only_synthetic_examples=False)
     ```
-    - If there is no training data and synthetic in-context examples are required in final prompt, then run
+    - If there is no training data and synthetic in-context examples are required in the final prompt, then run
     ```
     best_prompt, expert_profile = gp.get_best_prompt(use_synthetic_examples=False,
                                                     run_without_train_examples=False,